gvwilson/thirdbit/src/fiction/iffy/index.md

 lengthening his stride into a jog that carried him along the pier and into town.
 "That one's trouble," Uncle Jack said flatly.
-He leaned his elbows on the taffrail, cleared his throat, and spat again into the water below.
+He leaned his elbows on the taffrail and spat again into the water below.
 There were more lines on his face than there used to be, Iffy noticed, and the three-day fuzz on his shaved scalp